 Nine: Latterly, P38A has been overshadowed by its more resolved and considerably more expensively developed L322 successor.
 This car, whose development was overseen by BMW’s Wolfgang Ritzle remains for many the definitive latter-day Rangie; one which married traditional styling with modernity to great success.
 Similarly, XJ40 has been eclipsed by its better-loved, more traditional looking X300/308 successors and is only latterly being appreciated for its virtues.

+So there you have it – nine degrees of separation.
 And you thought I was kidding, didn’t you?

-[George Thomson quote via ARonline]
+George Thomson quote via ARonline